Too much content in your overcrowded school day? Try these sure-fire ways to squeeze more into your busy schedule.

 “Back to the squares in your lesson plan book,” said Mrs. Brown.
 “Sometimes, there aren’t enough columns.
 For example, many teachers have two columns for ELA: reading and language.
 In reality, we teach reading, grammar, and writing.”

 “But it doesn’t end there.
-Your kids need to learn their multiplication facts, right?
+Your kids need to learn lots of measurement skills, right?
 You could provide bite-sized opportunities for practice.
 For example, Mrs. Ellis teaches just one measurement topic per week.
 Then, each day that week, her class practices that concept for just a few minutes.”

 Mrs. Brown smiled.
 “You know, it all comes down to planning.
 If you spend time working everything in, you’ll no longer have an overcrowded school day.
 But remember, you’ll also need flexibility – and the strength to let go of material that’s not working for you.”